7th Edition of the NATEODA newsletter

 I do think we are making some progress in strengthening the Association.
 Our membership is up significantly in these last two months.

-My major goal is still to improve the communications with the Association members.
+My major goal is still to improve communications with the Association members.
 I welcome your feedback on what you would like to see in these newsletters.

-I do apologize for the redundancy of the information about the convention in this newsletter and the Convention Page of the website.
+I do apologize for the redundancy of the information about the convention in this newsletter and the Convention Page on the website.
 I felt it was necessary to reach all members and to ensure that you are aware of what a great success the convention was.

-As we now look at St Louis, Missouri in our rearview mirror, I’ll give you some highlights from 2022 National EOD Association Convention.
+As we now look at St Louis, Missouri in our rearview mirror, I’ll give you some highlights from the 2022 National EOD Association Convention.

 We had a small but terrific turnout, Those that attended had a great time getting reacquainted, and touring St. Louis.
 The chosen Hotel was very nice.
 The Banquet was Superb.
-Our host Julie Kline did an absolutely fantastic job, thank you so much Julie!
+Our host Julie Kline did an absolutely fantastic job, thank you so much, Julie!